G.G. v. Gloucester County School Board: Impact and similar cases

 G.G. v.
-Gloucester County is one of several cases over the past decade where students challenged school policies that required trans students to use of bathrooms based on legal sex or sex assigned at birth, instead of in line with their gender identity.
+Gloucester County was one of several cases over the past decade where students challenged school policies that required transgender students to use of bathrooms based on legal sex or sex assigned at birth, instead of in line with their gender identity.
 The question was decided by the Maine Supreme Judicial Court in 2013 in favor of a transgender girl in Doe v.
 Regional School Unit 26.
-In 2022, the 11th Circuit found in favor of a Florida school’s decision to restrict bathroom usage on the basis of biological sex, in Adams v.
+In 2022, the 11th Circuit found in favor of a Florida school's decision to restrict bathroom usage on the basis of biological sex, in Adams v.
 The School Board of St. Johns County, Florida.

-In some states, legislatures have been influenced by Christian right organizations such as the Alliance Defending Freedom to pass "bathroom bills" prohibiting trans students from using the school bathrooms aligning with their gender identity.
+In some states, legislatures have been influenced by Christian right organizations such as the Alliance Defending Freedom to pass "bathroom bills" prohibiting transgender students from using the school bathrooms aligning with their gender identity.
+South Carolina passed one such bill in June 2024, stipulating that schools must require students to use bathrooms based on their birth gender or lose a portion of their funding.
+A transgender male student in the Berkeley County School District sued the district and state over the law, citing a recently-enacted rule from the Biden administration that enforced transgender rights under Title IX and made such bathroom bills illegal due to being discriminatory.
+Within the second Trump administration, the Biden Title IX rule was reversed, but the Fourth Circuit still ruled in the student's favor in August 2025 based on their ruling from Grimm.
+South Carolina filed an emergency petition to the Supreme Court, stating that the Supreme Court's more recent ruling in United States v.
+Skrmetti, where the majority had ruled that a Tennessee law banning puberty blockers and hormone therapy for minors on a rational basis review that the law was aimed at age and medical needs and not sex discrimination, overrode Grimm.

+As of 2024, in the years following his court case, Grimm has experienced post-traumatic stress disorder, poverty, and housing instability.